bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 - print-image fallbacks for background-image sections
 - image enlargement modal for non-hero inline figures

+This includes:

+- standard inline figures
+- diagrams and maps in the text flow
+- print fallbacks for quote-overlay panels, not just heroes and backdrops

 These behaviors are already in `chapter.js` and should be preserved across chapters.